iospirit/HIDRemote/README.markdown

 This metadata can be used by the Exclusive Lock Lending feature, drivers and remote control solutions (such as Remote Buddy) to deliver the best possible integration and user experience.

 - Support for deep sleep
-The HIDRemote class will automatically re-acquire access to the IR Receiver when a Mac¨ wakes up from deep sleep (more widely known as "hibernation").
+The HIDRemote class will automatically re-acquire access to the IR Receiver when a MacÂ® wakes up from deep sleep (more widely known as "hibernation").

 - Support for multiple devices
 Built from ground up to support multiple devices, the HIDRemote class enables applications using it to receive button press events from more than one HID device at a time.
-This removes a substantial bottleneck for third party developers that wish to implement an Apple¨ Remote emulation as well as for developers that want their applications to be compatible with them.
+This removes a substantial bottleneck for third party developers that wish to implement an AppleÂ® Remote emulation as well as for developers that want their applications to be compatible with them.

 - Built-In compatibility checks
 The HIDRemote class generally works completely independant from Candelair.
 It, however, needs the support of Candelair under OS releases where establishing an exclusive lock on the IR Receiver is otherwise not possible (currently this is only the case under 10.6 and 10.6.1).
 For your convenience, the HIDRemote class provides a method that can be used to determine whether Candelair is required under a particular OS release.
 An example on how to use it is part of the sample code accompanying the HIDRemote class download and the HIDRemote guide.